eddieho/fundamentals_of_deep_learning/README.md

-# Fundamentals of Deep Learning - TensorFlow v1.2.x porting
+# Fundamentals of Deep Learning - TensorFlow v1.2.x/Python 3.x porting

-This is a port of sample code at https://github.com/darksigma/Fundamentals-of-Deep-Learning-Book to TensorFlow v1.2.x.
-The author of "Fundamentals of Deep Learning" wrote TensorFlow code on TF 1.0 or 1.1 and hopefully some trivial renaming of API calls will work.
+This is a port of sample code at https://github.com/darksigma/Fundamentals-of-Deep-Learning-Book to TensorFlow v1.2.x/Python 3.6.x.
+The author of "Fundamentals of Deep Learning" wrote TensorFlow code on TF 1.x (or pre-1.0?)/Python 2.7.
+Hopefully some trivial renaming of API calls will work.
 I have already ported CNN related scripts (conv*.py and cifar10_input.py) when I created this repo.
 I want to keep track of the latest port here and happy to share with any one reading the same book.

 Networks